zerotier/docs/docs/rules.md

 device, this device *but no others* will now be permitted to send wake-on-LAN magic packets.
-(Wake-on-LAN requires hardware support so it would only work to target devices plugged into a physical network bridged to a ZeroTier network, but don’t worry about that here.
-It’s just an example of special traffic.)
+(Wake-on-LAN requires hardware support so it would only work to target devices plugged into a physical network bridged to a ZeroTier network, but don't worry about that here.
+It's just an example of special traffic.)

 Capability rule sets are limited to only 64 entries.
 The idea is to keep